MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/dnscmd.md

 | `<rrdata>` | Specifies the type of data that is expected. |

 > [!NOTE]
-> When you add a record, make sure that you use the correct data type and data format.
-For a list of resource record types and the appropriate data types, see [Dnscmd Examples](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc784399(v=ws.10)).
+> After you add a record, make sure that you use the correct data type and data format.
+For a list of resource record types and the appropriate data types, see [Dnscmd Examples](https://docs.microsoft.com/previous-versions/windows/it-pro/windows-server-2003/cc784399(v=ws.10)).

 #### Examples